reverse-squared/reverse-npm/packages/reverse-utils/readme.md

 # @reverse/utils
-> Utility functions used by other @reverse packages
+> Really simple utility functions used by other @reverse packages

 You can install with nodejs and npm
 ```